 A Development Partners Policy Committee meets regularly and engages with the government at an annual high-level forum;

-At the technical level, the JBSF Technical and Policy Dialogue Taskforce coordinate the design and implementation of the JBSF and conducts an annual assessment of performance.
+At the technical level, the JBSF Technical and Policy Dialogue Taskforce coordinate the design and implementation of the JBSF and conduct an annual assessment of performance.

-A Multi-Donor Trust Fund managed by the Bank was used to establish a Technical and Administrative Support Unit to provide administrative support and generate high-quality technical and analytical work.
+A multi-donor trust fund managed by the Bank is financing a Technical and Administrative Support Unit to provide administrative support and generate high-quality technical and analytical work.

 Joint Assessment Framework

 A framework is annually developed and agreed by the government and the JBSF partners, which is applied to assess the government’s performance in agreed areas.
 This forms the basis for development partners’ disbursement decisions, and also ensures timely disbursements.